 Repairing Common Toilet Problems

-All toilets have a fill valve, handle and flush mechanism in the tank.
-The water supply line feeds water to the fill valve's intake port.
+All toilets contain a fill valve, handle and flush mechanism inside the tank.
+A water supply line feeds water to the fill valve's intake port.
 A float controls the fill valve's action.
 When the water level drops below the lower set point, the fill valve turns on.
 Once the water level reaches the upper set point, the fill valve turns off.
 Depressing the toilet's handle activates the flush mechanism, usually either a rubber flapper or power-flush cylinder.
 With the flush mechanism activated, water rushes from the tank into the bowl.
 The water should carry any waste in the bowl through the toilet's drain channel and into the building's drain pipe.
 A closet flange, the plumbing fitting attached to the end of the home's drain pipe, centers the toilet's discharge port over the drain pipe.
 A wax ring fills the space between the toilet's discharge port and the closet flange.
 Two closet bolts, sometimes called bowl-to-floor bolts, hold the bowl in place.

 Toilet Seat Replacement